ethz-micro/matlab_micro/dat_viewer/readme.txt

 #  Setup
 # --------------------------------------------------

-In order to use the DAT viewer you need to set local paths for the NanoLib and the path to directory where images are saved.
+In order to use the DAT viewer you need to set local paths for the NanoLib (end eventually your library) and the path to directory where images are saved.
 To this end you have to save in the same directory a MATLAB script called ‘settings.m’ where ‘DAT.m’ is (this directory)  with the following informations:

-% local path to NanoLib. variable ‘nanoPath’ MUST be a cell. nanoPath = {'../../matlab_nanonis/NanoLib/','../../matlab_nanonis_experiments/‘};
+% local path to NanoLib. variable ‘nanoPath’ MUST be a cell. nanoPath = {'../../matlab_nanonis/NanoLib/','../../matlab_nanonis_myLibrary/‘};
 % your path to sxm data
 datPath = '/Volumes/micro/CLAM2/hpt_c6.2/Nanonis/Data/';